L3CRT | L3 Creative Technology | 22 credits | Yr: 13 | |

 Prerequisites: | ||||

-Students must have demonstrated an ability to work safely in a workshop environment at previous levels.
-Students should not do both design technology and creative technology, as they cover some of the same standards.
-Exceptions to prerequisites may be made with HOF approval. |
+Students must have demonstrated an ability to work safely in a workshop environment at previous levels, and it is preferred that they have previous workshop experience.
+Students should not do both Design Technology and Creative Technology, as they cover some of the same skills and possibly standards. |

 ||||